Everything you Should Know About Passion Twists featuring 15 Passion Twists Hairstyles

 - Clean your scalp using a dry shampoo and a cloth or cotton ball.
 Alternatively you can also wash your hair like you would if you didn’t have braids.
 The former is however recommend to prevent the hair from unraveling.

-- Use a scalp oil and too much moisture to avoid itching.
+- Use a scalp oil or an anti itch spray to avoid itching.

 - Limit your use of hair oils to avoid oil and dirt build up.

 - Redo/give your roots a touch up using a curling butter and beeswax for old passion twists to make them look neat again.